-Bleaching knots help human hair lace wigs look natural.
-Some front lace wigs and full lace wigs were not bleached knots by manufacturers or factoires.lighten human hair wig knots helps to camouflage a degree.lace wigs are tied hair to the netting or lace base of the wig which create hair knots.
+Bleaching human hair lace wigs to create natural look.
+Those were not bleached knots by manufacturers or factoires.lighten human hair helps to camouflage a degree.hair strands are tied to the netting or lace base of the wig which create hair knots.
 In black color hair wigs, these small knots show the hair is not your own,you are wearing a wig, ruining the illusion that your beautiful hair is your natural hair. bleaching the knots helps to camouflage them to a degree.
 The camouflage is most effective on brown wigs over lighter hair.
 If your hair is a very light brown or blonde, bleaching the knots to this color may not make much difference.
 Black wig hair are too color saturated to take well to dye and blonde wig hairs aren't going to get much lighter.

 we bleach knots for all our full lace wigs and front lace wigs sent out,but only jet black hair can't be bleached knots.here we teach you some skill of how to bleach knots when your full lace wig or lace front wig wasn't being bleached knots.

 Apply a fabric dye remover to the knots in the full lace wig or lace front wig along the hairline from ear to ear.
 The dye remover will help to remove some of the dye currently on the wig knots and help it take the bleach better.
 Follow the manufacturer's instructions for application rates and amounts.
 Use a dye brush for application.

 Rinse the fabric dye out thoroughly with cold water.

 Wash the lace wig with shampoo, then rinse.

 Air dry the full lace wig and lace front wig.